Victorian Railways flat wagons: CSX, VFSX, VCSX, RCSF

 Bray and Vincent note the wagon price of around $15,570 each, but it isn't clear whether that applies to the earlier or later batch.
 The steel coils were very heavy, so like iron ore wagons the vehicles were relatively short.
 This gave more axles per train, spreading the total weight.
-Small coils were rated at ten tons, and large coils at sixteen, though it is not clear whether these numbers correspond to 2'6", 4'6" or 6'0".

 In the 1979 recoding the wagons became VFSX.
 In the late 1980s a modification of the standard codes freed the second letter "C" to distinguish "coil steel" traffic from other flat wagons, and the code became VCSX.
 All wagons were recoded thus except 81 and 86, which had been damaged in 1982 and written off.
 The majority of the wagons were transferred from V/Line to the National Rail Cooperation in 1994, and recoded RCSX shortly after.
 With the standard gauge between Melbourne and Adelaide opening in 1995 the wagons were upgraded from 50 ton capacity to 70 ton capacity bogies, and the tarpaulin hoops and bulkheads were removed; tarps were simply pulled over the load and tied down instead.
 The change was workable because track quality had increased over time, permitting heavier axle loads.
 With these changes the code was altered to RCSF and the fleet was redeployed to Port Kembla in New South Wales.
 Not all wagons were repainted.

-By 2003 the smaller coils were being placed in 20 ft containers for better protection, but these were incompatible with the RCSF fleet.
+By 2003, the smaller coils were being placed in 20 ft containers for better protection, but these were incompatible with the RCSF fleet.
 As a result, flat wagons were converted to RCAF to take the containers, and some of the RCSF fleet were modified to only take "jumbo" coils.

-Auscision Models has produced HO scale four-packs of the second generation of CSX wagons in various liveries and forms, along with tarps and steel coil loads available for purchase separately.

 VKKX

 Around 1990, eleven VFKX 75 ft flat wagons were fitted with baulks and reallocated to slab steel traffic.
-VKKX 4, 10, 16, 27, 36, 40, 42, 62, 66, 69 and 72 were renumbered VKKX 1 through 11.
 The wagons retained their numbers.